awesomeahi95/se-challenge-payroll/README.md

 - How did I separate any concerns in my application?

 - How did I test that your implementation was correct?
+    * I manually tested the endpoints using Postman POST requests for uploading the CSV to the database and Postman GET requests for retrieving the JSON object for the pay report
+    * I created another CSV file with a different ```report_id``` and slightly different data to check how the API endpoints would deal with both previously uploaded CSVs and new CSVs

 - If this application was destined for a production environment, what would I add or change?